 The International Thyroid Congress (ITC), which first met in 1927, is a collaborative meeting held every fifth year by the four world thyroid societies - the Latin American Thyroid Association (LATS), the European Thyroid Association (ETA), the Asia & Oceania Thyroid Association (AOTA), and the ATA.
 Each society hosts the ITC on a rotating basis.
 The ITC Travel Fund represents the Association's share of the net revenue of the previous ITC.
-The funds are held for young investigator travel to the 2015 ITC meeting which will be hosted by the ATA in Lake Buena Vista.
-Florida.
-The balance in this fund at December 31, 2014 was \$16,321.
+During 2015, \$16,321 was spent for young investigator travel to the ITC meeting hosted by the ATA in Lake Buena Vista, Florida.
+There was no balance remaining in this fund at December 31, 2015.